How to Become a Pro Scriptwriter: ULTIMATE Guide

 - You will learn the beats of crafting a beginning, middle and end as well as having a good framework to work from when you do start writing your script.

-- Writing plays, whilst a whole separate medium.
-It can also be a great way of exercising your writing muscles.
-Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your writing.
+- Writing plays, whilst a whole separate medium can also be a great way of exercising your writing muscles as a scriptwriter.
+Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your scriptwriting.

 Write everyday.
 It doesn’t have to be long.
 Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it.
-This will make it easier when you start to get more serious.
+This will make it easier when you start to get more serious as a scriptwriter.

 Stories For Your Scriptwriting: